itsasimiqbal/DeNeRD/README.md

 # New! :mouse2:
 ### Generalized DeNeRD model to analyse large-scale cleared brain tissue neuroimaging data
 Trained model (`Cleared_DeNeRD.mat`) for detecting neurons in cleared brain tissue is available now.
 The model is scale- and intensity-invariant and handles diverse imaging modalities e.g. CLARITY techniques, ISH, FISH and other light-sheet imaging.
-It is trained on thousand of neurons, hand labeled by annotation experts at the University of Zurich and ETH Zurich.
+It is trained on thousands of neurons, hand-labeled by annotation experts at the University of Zurich and ETH Zurich.
 Run the following (MATLAB script) by just changing your path locations to analyse large scale brain imaging datasets:
 ```
 montage_testing_script_DeNeRD
 ```